Maluscat/socket-base/README.md

 ### `ClientSocketBase`
-The capabilities of this class include receiving pings from the server and immediately replying with a pong.
+The capabilities of this class include receiving pings from the server and immediately replying with a pong, causing a timeout event when no ping has been received in the expected time.
 Additionally, as soon as the socket closes (for example due to a lost connection), a reconnection attempt is started using the configurable min and max timings (see below).

 **Important:** Keep in mind that ultimately, the browser will dictate the connection timings.
 If the browser has been trying to reestablish a socket